Gorham House

-Gorham House, also known as Elliot House, is a historic home located at Loudonville in Albany County, New York.
+Gorham House, also known as Elliot House, is a historic home in Loudonville in Albany County, New York.
 It was built in 1926 and is a 2-story, five-bay Colonial Revival–style brick dwelling with flanking 1 1/2-story wings.
 It was built partially of recycled materials from the 1806 Hegeman house in Vischer Ferry, New York.

 It was listed on the National Register of Historic Places in 1979.